Back to Blog

 The Placement-Routing Interdependency

-• Routing Efficiency Limitations: Suboptimal component placement creates routing jungles that no algorithm can navigate cleanly, leading to more vias, longer traces, and potential performance issues.
+• Routing Efficiency Limitations: Suboptimal component placement can create routing bottlenecks that no algorithm can effectively resolve

 Real-World Impact

-STM32L496G-DISCO Case Study - Automated Component Placement Results
+STM32L496G-DISCO Case Study - Autocuro designed Automated Component Placement Results

 2. Configuration Overhead: Time Investment vs. Results